robfatland/greenandblack/index.md

 I used a separate branch called gh-pages.
 This uses a jekyll template to create nicer looking documentation.

-Within github I go to Settings and follow the trail to github pages.
+Within github I go to Settings and find the pages tab on the left.
+Then I choose a theme.

+Within the same repo on github: After months have gone by and I'm wondering 'How did I do this???'
+I notice there is a branch chooser in the upper left part of the main view screen.
-Also within github I change the branch to github pages, causing this `index.md` file to appear.
+I change the branch to `github pages`, causing this `index.md` file to appear.
 And that is what I edit.